 If you’re new to selling via affiliates and want to know more about how it works, we wrote a blog post all about how to set up an affiliate store for beginners that discusses how to set one up on Shopify, so we recommend checking that out.
-Shopify supports affiliate stores through simple app integrations which allow you to promote a product from another store, like Amazon, and link to it via your affiliate link.
+Shopify supports affiliate stores through simple app integrations that allow you to promote a product from another store, like Amazon, and link to it via your affiliate link.

 8. Shopify Channel Integrations

 If you’re selling your products across multiple channels such as your online store, POS system, buy button, Facebook, and more, Shopify makes it easy to house all your information and data on one unified platform.
 You’re able to keep track of sales and inventory easily so you don’t make mistakes, and when it comes time to measure analytics and accounts, all the necessary info is in one spot.
 Shopify currently integrates with popular channels such as Amazon, Pinterest, Facebook, Wanelo, Houzz, Wish, Kik, Buzzfeed, and many more.
 For more information regarding Shopify’s Sales Channel Integrations, check out this page.

 For businesses that operate at a high volume of sales, Shopify Plus offers a scalable ecommerce platform that can fit your individual business’ needs.
 Shopify supports high volume businesses by providing the same hosted service they do for every other business, just on a much larger scale, making it a much simpler process to manage.
 Shopify also places an emphasis on partnering with Shopify Plus merchants to help them better strategize their growth and maintain their competitive edge.
 For more information regarding Shopify Plus, check out this page.